-How to Fax from Your Cell Phone for Free
+How to Fax from Your Phone Using a Fax Service

 Did you know that you can fax from your phone in just a couple of taps?
 Since the release of smartphones, people have used them for all kinds of tasks, from instant messaging to posting photos on the go, but few people know that they also have the power of a fax machine in their pockets.

-Not too long ago, the only way to send a fax was through a big, bulky fax machine that required it to be connected to a dedicated fax line.
-This meant that in order to send or receive faxes you had to stay in the office or hire someone to take care of these things for you.
+Not too long ago, the only way to send a fax was through a big, bulky fax machine that required it to be connected to a dedicated fax line or phone connection.
+This meant that in order to receive or send faxes you had to stay in the office or hire someone to take care of the fax machine.

-In this article you'll learn how to start faxing online using just your cell phone and forget about having a fax machine.
+In this article you'll learn how to send and receive faxes online using just your cell phone and forget about having a fax machine.
 What you'll learn here works with all phones, iPhones and Android devices.

 What Do I Need to Fax from a Cell Phone?